sbaldwin24/Helps/wp-content/plugins/custom-post-widget/readme.txt

 Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate it if you could take a couple of minutes to [write a review](http://wordpress.org/support/view/plugin-reviews/custom-post-widget).
 This will help other WordPress users to start using this plugin and keep me motivated to maintain and support it.
 Also, if you have a twitter, Facebook or Google+ account, it would be fantastic if you could share the link to this plugin!

 == Changelog ==

+= 2.5.7 =
+Changed the way the button above the content editor is inserted.
+For background see: http://wordpress.org/support/topic/soliloquy-conflict-1?replies=2

+= 2.5.3 =
+Added filter to 'public' value of the content_block post type to make it possible to use the Visual Composer plugin.
+See support topic: http://wordpress.org/support/topic/make-post-type-public

+= 2.5.2 =
+Changed require to require_once in custom-post-widget.php to solve a possible issue reported by John Sundberg.
+Updated SE translation files as provided by Andreas Larsson.

+= 2.5 =
+Added 'Content Block Information' to overview page, updated styling to reflect new 3.8 interface and rewrote javaScript code for inserting shortcode tag

+= 2.4.5 =
+2.4.5 javaScript fix for inserting shortcode tag

 = 2.4.4 =
 Added unique ID to each content block that is inserted using the shortcode functionality